prometheus-operator/prometheus-operator/Documentation/platform/sharding.md

 ### Retaining shards

-> **Alpha:** Shard retention requires the `PrometheusShardRetentionPolicy` feature gate to be enabled on the operator.
+> **Beta:** Shard retention requires the `PrometheusShardRetentionPolicy` feature gate to be enabled on the operator.

 When scaling down the number of shards, the pods from the removed shards are deleted by default along with access to their historical data.
 To preserve scaled-down shards so their data remains queryable until the retention duration expires, set `.spec.shardRetentionPolicy.whenScaled` to `Retain`: